Koutsik/Case-study/README.md

 # Case-study

 Please download the excel file data2 that inlcudes the raw data.
-Then run ipynb file "Customer_segmentation.ipynb" which is the code for Part 2 of the analysis.
+Then run ipynb file "Customer_segmentation.ipynb" that is the code for Part II of the assignment.

 Citation:
 https://www.datacamp.com/community/tutorials/introduction-customer-segmentation-python